MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Room.md

 A room is where a session may be held.
 A single room can be used in multiple different layouts which has a direct impact on the max. occupancy of the room.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Room.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+eventManagement/Room

 ## Traits